 Martinotti Method wines are generally crafted from aromatic, semi-aromatic grapes, and indigenous Italian varietals, examples include:

-3) The Labmursco DOCs (Lambrusco di Sorbara, Lambrisco di Gasparosa di Castelvetro, and Salamanca di Santa Croce)
+Lambrusco DOCs (Lambrusco di Sorbara, Lambrisco di Gasparosa di Castelvetro, and Salamanca di Santa Croce)

-For me, whenever I am in Italy, I always try whatever sparkling wine is on offer everywhere I go!
-And so now you see why I assert that (regardless of how much we love Champagne or Cremant de Bourgogne) Italy is definitively the most diverse and exciting sparkling wine producing country in the world!
+Whenever I'm in Italy, I always try whatever sparkling wine is on offer everywhere I go!
+And so now you see why I assert that regardless of how much we love Champagne or Cremant de Bourgogne, Italy is definitively the most diverse and exciting sparkling wine-producing country in the world!